 We work with the private sector in developing countries to create markets that open up opportunities for all.

-IFC, a member of the World Bank Group, is the largest global development institution focused exclusively on the private sector in developing countries.
+IFC—a sister organization of the World Bank and member of the World Bank Group—is the largest global development institution focused exclusively on the private sector in developing countries.

 We apply our financial resources, technical expertise, global experience, and innovative thinking to help our partners overcome financial, operational, and other challenges.